 Transportation: There will be a fair amount of driving on this trip.
 Ask about getting a ride with me in my car during the workshop, but you would still be responsible for getting from and to the airport.

-Schedule: We will meet on location at 8:10am and then shoot until the light is too harsh or if all of us are exhausted.
-After that we will have an afternoon break with learning opportunities and free time.
-We will then go out for a sunset photographic session which will end around 6:15pm.
-(Sunrise is at 8:27am and Sunset is at 6:00pm).
+Schedule: We will meet on location at 5:30am and then shoot until the light is too harsh or if all of us are exhausted.
+After that we will have a long break with learning opportunities and free time (you can even nap if you want to!).
+We will then go out for a sunset photographic session which will end around 9:00pm.
+(Sunrise is at 5:49am and Sunset is at 8:38pm).
 During the entire time, I will be available for one-on-one instructions.

 Physical Requirements: There will be everything from very short to medium length hikes during this trip, the terrain will be uneven and hilly.